FromDoppler/doppler-webapp/README.md

 - **Development:** <https://cdn.fromdoppler.com/doppler-webapp/demo-build2962/#/login>
 Development is code that points to local Doppler (It is needed to have local Doppler copy running for this to work).

+## Small PRs

+In this project we have include [PR size](https://github.com/marketplace/pull-request-size), as a way to measure how much is small.
+Right now we tend to make size M or L PRs and that's our size for small.
+We try to use vertical slicing or partial functionalities to keep our PRs small enough to be easily undeerstood.

 ## About partial functionalities

 To make our PRs small sometimes is useful to upload hidden functionality.
 This can be done by using the dopplerExperimental component.